-• Make sure that Carbamidomethyl (C) is set as fixed modification and Oxidation(M) as variable modification.
+- Set max_precursor_charge to 5, in order to also search for peptides with charges up to 5. - Add Carbamidomethyl (C) as fixed modification and Oxidation(M) as variable modification.

 Note: To add a modification click on the empty value field in the configuration dialog to open the list editor dialog.
 In the new dialog click Add.
 Then select the newly added modification to open the drop down list where you can select the the correct modification.